Hardwood Floor Refinishing NJ - FAQ's

 Q. Will I need paint touch up after the hardwood floor refinishing?

 A. Probably yes, but not always.
 When we sand the edges (perimeter of the room) the machine rubs up against the base molding.
 It's the only way we can get right up to it.
 The machine is stainless steel and leaves a mark on the paint.
 Also, when we are staining, we first use a brush and very carefully cut in.
 But when the excess stain is removed with rags, they become soiled and also rub up against the painted molding leaving a residue of stain behind.
 It can't be avoided and is why we recommend doing the floors prior to painting.
 In situations where the moldings are stained and finished there is no problem.
 Finger, hand prints on walls is also an occurrence that is unavoidable.
-We are not responsible for paint ouch ups.
+We are not responsible for paint touch ups.

 Q. Will I need to remove the base and shoe molding before refinishing floors?